-Before you apply POSCA paint to textiles machine wash the fabric to remove any industrial coatings or dirt.
+Before you apply POSCA paint pens onto fabric, machine wash the textile to remove any industrial coatings or dirt.
 For skins such as natural or artificial leather wipe with a humid sponge and leave to dry.
 For real or imitation suede, brush gently with a soft brush.

 POSCA will always be more heavily absorbed by natural materials.
 We recommend using an absorbent material beneath your surface (such as paper).
 The drying time and number of coats you will need for a uniform result will vary and can be evaluated visually.

 To fix your creations you can iron them from the reverse side (without using steam).
 Take care with the temperature of your iron.
 Place a sheet of greaseproof paper between the iron and the fabric for extra protection.
 If the fabric used is not suitable for ironing then you can fix your creation with a hair dryer.
 Hold it 30 cm from the surface and make small circular movements.

 For hundreds of years glass decoration has been a much appreciated practice among artists of all backgrounds, and there are plenty of POSCA pen ideas to seek inspiration from when creating your own glass decoration.
 Transform everyday items such as jugs, glasses, mirrors and even windows!
 On glass, POSCA colours gain new depth and luminosity and can be washed off with water whenever you want.

 Always clean your glass surface with a cloth and ensure it’s not damp or greasy before painting.
 Creations consisting only of lines will produce the best effects.
 In areas that need to be filled with colour, several coats will be needed for a uniform result, leaving a few minutes of drying time between coats.